-If a student wishes to voluntarily cancel a portion or all of an accepted loan before it is disbursed to the school, he/she can complete a Loan Adjustment Request Form (Exhibit 2A) and submit it to the FAO.
-The Director of Financial Aid will cancel the loan through ELM.
+If a student wishes to voluntarily cancel a portion or all of an accepted loan before it is disbursed to the school, he/she can complete a Loan Decrease Form (Exhibit 2A) and submit it to the FAO.
+The Financial Aid Office will cancel any pending disbursements of the loan accordingly.

-10.2 Refund Policy for all Students
+10.2 Tuition Refund Policy for all Students